hvenzke/OpenSuSE-Nagios-4.x/README.md

 this makes it simple to update existing opensuse / SuSE nagios-plugin pkg.

-Our Nagios 4.x Build include the legacy contrib plugins , image logo packs
+Our Nagios 4.x with nagios-plugins-2.x  Build include the legacy contrib plugins , image logo packs

 Our build based mostly on http://download.opensuse.org/repositories/server:/monitoring  SRPMS to keep i.e dependecies simple.